wpierozak/ALFIPbus/README.md

 ## SWT Frame

-SWTelectronics is compatible with SWT frame designed for ALICE's FIT detector.
+SwtLink is compatible with SWT frame designed for ALICE's FIT detector.

 ```
 Total: 80b